mkoskim/games/README.md

 "<strike>Reinventing</strike> Reconstructing the wheel, again..." - it is a way to learn how things work.

-**NOTE:** Currently, most of the examples do not compile.
-I am working - when working - with new asset loading system based on assimp, integrating lua for loading assets, and then restructure shader engine to match the changes.
-Meanwhile, feel free to browse the code.
+**NOTE:** Currently I am working - when working - with new asset loading system based on assimp, integrating lua for loading assets, and then restructure shader engine to match the changes.
+At the moment, most of the examples do not compile.
+The one that I am using to develop is:

+demo/objectviewer

+Feel free to try it, and browse the rest of the code.

 **Description:** See: